All members of the university community are responsible for adhering to the policies published in the University of Puget Sound Bulletin.

 - View 2020-21 bulletin (PDF)

-It is the responsibility of the student to comply with the academic and administrative regulations and procedures relating to his or her course of study at the university as contained in this printed handbook and in the online Logger at pugetsound.edu/student-handbook.
+It is the responsibility of the student to comply with the academic and administrative regulations and procedures relating to his or her course of study at the university as contained in the Bulletin and in the student handbook.

 Although the university intends to be fair in the application of its rules, a student may petition the Academic Standards Committee for the waiver of a university regulation provided the student can demonstrate extraordinary conditions or a reasonable alternative.
 Such a petition may be granted if, in the judgment of the committee, the waiver is justified or in the student’s best educational interest.
 Some requirements are not petitionable as listed in the section titled “Petitions for Exceptions to University Policies.”